Ekushey Book Fair: Background

-Boi Mela started merely as a book fair; but in course of time, it has evolved into a national cultural festival reflecting the cultural spirit of the modern Bengali nation.
-In addition to book sales, Bangla Academy organizes literary and cultural events every fair-day.
-Thousands of people gather to purchase books and spend time with the company of books and their authors with a patriotic zeal.
-There is no entry fee.
+In addition to book sales, Bangla Academy organizes literary and cultural events.
+Thousands of people gather to purchase books and spend time with the company of books and their authors.
 Publishers of Bangladesh take year-long preparation to publish a huge number of books during this month.
+Given the importance, generally head of the government inaugurates the fair on the first day of February.
+TV stations live broadcast the inaugural ceremony.